XRPLF/xrpl-dev-portal/content/concepts/networks-and-servers/peer-protocol.md

 ---
 html: peer-protocol.html
 parent: networks-and-servers.html
+seo:
-blurb: The peer protocol specifies the language rippled servers speak to each other.
+    description: The peer protocol specifies the language rippled servers speak to each other.
 labels:
   - Core Server
   - Blockchain